cinemascience/synema/README.md

-# synema
-Novel View Synthesis for Cinema in situ Visualization
+# Synema: Novel View Synthesis for Cinema in situ Visualization